daattali/beautiful-jekyll/policies.md

 ## Quizzes

+*For the 2020-21 cohort only:* the below policy does not apply during remote MDS.
+While we are remote, quizzes will be open book and done remotely.
+The part that still **does** apply is: students may not communicate with anyone else during quizzes.
+This includes classmates, internet tutors etc.

 Unless otherwise specified, **the only allowed material during MDS quizzes is official documentation available in the local programming environment** (e.g., help in RStudio and Jupyter notebook).
 This means that during the quiz students may **NOT** :

 - take a quiz from a remote location